msmagnotta/demo-codedeploy-app/README.md

 Created Index.js for functionality regarding index.html

 ## This App Uses AWS Services:
-Elastic Beanstalk - WebPage Creation for the environment EC2 Instance - Instance for Webpage to be deployed on CodePipeline - Continuous Integration/Continuous Delivery Roles - Policies created (Letting Amazon AWS Handle Bucket and Instance S3 Buckets
+Elastic Beanstalk - WebPage Creation for the environment \n EC2 Instance - Instance for Webpage to be deployed on CodePipeline - Continuous Integration/Continuous Delivery Roles - Policies created (Letting Amazon AWS Handle Bucket and Instance S3 Buckets

 ## How to Implement/Use
-On your Amazon AWS account (Preferrably an IAM account):
+# On your Amazon AWS account (Preferrably an IAM account):
 Go to Elastic Beanstalk Environments
 -Create Environment
 -Select Web Server environment